crotis/zade_frontend_public/README.md

 # zade_frontend_public
-Backend server for Zade (Financial Web Application)
+Web Application for Zade (Financial Web Application)

 **NOTE: I have a private repository fit for building the project, this repository is availible to demonstraight the code and is missing
 API access keys and other key features**